-BeBot—Robot Synth for iPhone review
+BeBot—Robot Synth for iPhone full review

 There are some iPhone apps that are just plain ridiculous, and there are others that look ridiculous, but under the surface, contain something extraordinary.
 Normalware’s BeBot-Robot Synth is one of those remarkable apps.